Funding committed to support the next phase of East West Rail link

 “Restoring railways helps put communities back on the map and this investment forms part of our nationwide effort to build back vital connections and unlock access to jobs, education and housing.

 “Returning these routes to their former glory, and progressing work to reopen even more lines and stations, shows our commitment to levelling up journeys across the country as we build back better from the pandemic.”

 Simon Blanchflower CBE, Chief Executive Officer at East West Railway Company, said:

-“We are committed to improving connectivity across the Oxford-Cambridge Arc and fully recognise our responsibility to ensure that the railway is delivered in a way that minimises disruption, supports the regional economy, maximises benefits and supports jobs across the region.”
+“We are committed to improving connectivity from Oxford to Cambridge and fully recognise our responsibility to ensure that the railway link is delivered in a way that minimises disruption, supports the regional economy, maximises benefits and supports jobs across the region.”